onkoe/macaw/README.md

 - `macaw`: The main crate for the game.
 Mostly a pile of rendering, UI, and interactivity code.
 - `shared`: Some collective resources used both by the client (`macaw` crate) and server.
 This includes behaviors and game concepts (like blocks, coordinates, and chunks).
 - `server_lib`: The library allowing for servers to run.
 It's a library to allow singleplayer sessions to run their own server locally.
-- `server`: A multiplayer session client.
+- `server`: A multiplayer server session binary.
 This won't be worked on until later.
 (TODO)

 Additional crates may appear in the workspace in the future, possibly collecting mechanics into separated components.